jfbloom22/nextjs-langchain-builderio-starter/README.md

 This is a starter for Next.js, Tailwind, LangChain, Clerk, Neon, Prisma, and maybe Builder.io

 ## Prisma
-`npx prisma db push` - this effectively runs migrations on the Neon serverless postgres database `npx prisma format` - this will help define foreign keys and enforce best practices
+`npx prisma generate` - this will generate the Prisma client `npx prisma db push` - this effectively runs migrations on the Neon serverless postgres database `npx prisma format` - this will help define foreign keys and enforce best practices